dataengineering-community/airflow_installation_guide/installation_using_docker.md

 [Get Visual Studio Code](https://code.visualstudio.com/download)

-The minimum memory(RAM) required by Docker to get Airflow up and running is at least 4gb.
+The minimum memory(RAM) required by Docker to get Airflow up and running is 4gb.
 You can check if you have enough memory by running this command

 ```
 docker run --rm "debian:bookworm-slim" bash -c 'numfmt --to iec $(echo $(($(getconf _PHYS_PAGES) * $(getconf PAGE_SIZE))))'